noxuz/libuavcan_s32k/README.md

 # S32K_libuavcan
 Libuavcan V1 bare-metal driver layer for the NXP S32K14x family of automotive-grade microcontrollers featuring CAN-FD running at 4 Mb/s and 1 Mb/s in data and nominal phases, respectively.
-For details in the implemented configuration of each clock source and peripheral used, consult the integration note on top of the header file.

-An example project of it's usage for custom applications; and file dependencies used, are available in this [Demo.](https://github.com/noxuz/libuavcan_demo)
+An example project of it's usage for custom applications, and file dependencies used, are available in this **[Demo.](https://github.com/noxuz/libuavcan_demo)**

 | Peripheral used by this driver | Resources utilized |
 | ------------- | ------------- |